 The officers were Jacquelyn Moore Davis, President, Jessie Trice, Secretary, Willie Pearl Galloway, Treasurer.
 Members were Sue Harris, Wilhemena Bentley, Lydia Walker, Eleanor Coleman, Alsada Anders, Anita Small, Mildred Pinkard, Barbara Williams, Florence Bruton and Bloneva Johnson.

 At the beginning, the meetings were held at Range Funeral Home and later Lydia Walker opened her hospitality room.
 Black Nurses worked diligently to organize and recruit members.
 Workshops and conferences were held.
 Their goal was to become involved in the health care planning for Blacks, establish dialog sessions with Black Doctors, and become advocates for the community.

 In 1972 the Black Professional Nurses Association became Black Nurses Association and a chapter of the National Black Nurses Association, Inc. In the same year the organization became incorporated as a non-profit organization in Florida.

-We are struggling to keep alive the flame lit by the founders of this organization.
+We are striving to keep alive the flame lit by the founders of this organization.
 We need you to keep alive the flame lit by the founders of this organization.
 Keep the flame burning!